 Like his ‘black and white’ contemporary Sebastião Salgado did with workers, he almost magically discovered profound meaning in the most mundane scenes, transforming ‘pretty landscapes’ into works of art.
 Even on his trip to New York in 1979, he was able to condense a chaotic environment into a masterful isolation of color rich geometry.
 In 1986, he started collaborating with Vogue USA and Vogue France, and other periodicals, and also started to incorporate his vision in commercial campaigns for Volkwagen, Volvo, Ferrari, Grundig, Kodak, Satoh, Versace, Hermes and more.

 The 5 Star Books

-Of his books, may 2 favorites include ‘Franco Fontana: A Life Of Photos‘ and ‘Franco Fontana Skyline: The Outer Limits of Figurative Photography‘.
-The both exemplify his unique vision and over the top splashes of color years before digital was even a glimmer in anyone’s eye.
+Of his books, my 2 favorites include ‘Franco Fontana: A Life Of Photos‘ and ‘Franco Fontana Skyline: The Outer Limits of Figurative Photography‘.
+Both exemplify his unique vision and over the top splashes of color years before digital was even a glimmer in anyone’s eye.
 And his wide cross section of materials he printed on truly exposed an artist open to finding the next great visual.
 From Cibachrome, to R prints, to printing on aluminum,…he seemed to know no bounds.

 Since 2000, Franco Fontana has been carrying out a study on the architectural detailing of signs and city streets.
 You can see more great work from his massive portfolio on his website link below.
 Probably the greatest thing you can take away from Franco Fontana is the statement,…“the camera is like a fountain pen for a writer, just an instrument.
 What matters is what you can write.”
 So true.